yieldi-labs/docs/README.md

 1) The AVS can stream token incentives through the IBC channel with destination the `TOR:AVS` pool.
 2) The incentives are added into the pool which are credited to the pool LPs.

-## BTC LSP Support

-Yield collection for BTC LSPs are also possible.
-1) BTC locked in a script are parsed by the BTC LSP
-2) This can be delegated to a AVS which would be IBC compatible
-3) The AVS streams yield through IBC to Yieldi pools on THORChain where it is swapped to BTC
-4) The BTC is held in a yield account until it is ready to be streamed or claimed by the BTC user

 ## Trust Assumptions